indy2013/NetworkService/README.md

 ## Usage
 ### DM
-As the DM, you can Change the Value of saving throws to a random or static value by sending the value with IndyPenders>Dm>1D20 or IndyPenders>Dm>20.
+As the DM, you can Change the Value of saving throws to a random by sending the value with IndyPenders>Dm>1D20.
+(MAX 9D99)

 ### Players
-As a player, you can roll a die to try to succeed a saving throw or to have a duel with a player, simply send a message to IndyPenders>pl>name>1D20>+0+0+0+0+0+0>st for a saving throw or  IndyPenders>pl>name>1D20>+0+0+0+0+0+0>Duel for a duel.
-The duel will be revealed when the second player starts a duel.
+As a player, you can roll a die to try to succeed a saving throw, simply send a message to IndyPenders>PL>name>1D20>+0+0+0+0+0+0>str for a saving throw.

 After having enterted you name ones you don't have to re-enter your name or stats.
-Example: IndyPenders>1D20>st.
+Example: IndyPenders>PL>1D20>st.